DangAW2002/Project1_10/README.md

 # Llama3 Demo

-This project demonstrates the use of Llama3 for various tasks such as fetching weather data, lottery results, and setting up servers.
+This project demonstrates the use of Llama3 for various tasks such as fetching weather data, setting up servers, and searching devices.
 It includes a conversational interface using Gradio.

 ## Features

 - Parse function calls from text
 - Fetch weather data
-- Fetch lottery results
 - Set up servers
+- Search devices by ID or name
 - Conversational interface using Gradio

 ## Requirements